XxCryptoNightxX/lighthouse-web-notes/README.md

 lighthouse-web-notes
 # Guillaume's Notes
+## Summary

+This repository contains all of the notes taken by Guillaume for the Lighthouse Labs Web Development Bootcamp.

 # This is an H1 header (largest)
 ## This is an H2 header
 ### This is an H3 header